Table of Contents:

 -

-Spread the pattern on the table.
+You spread the pattern out on the table.

 -

-Place the tracing paper on top.
+You place the tracing paper on top.

 -

-Neatly draw all lines, symbols, and notches.
+You neatly trace all lines, symbols, and notches.

 -

-Cut out the traced version, which is easier to handle.
+You cut the traced version, which is easier to handle.

 2. The carbon paper + tracing wheel method